Generic name: siltuximab [ sil-TUX-i-mab ]

 How is siltuximab given?

-Siltuximab must be given slowly and the IV infusion can take at least 1 hour to complete.
+This medicine must be given slowly, and the infusion can take at least 1 hour to complete.

 What happens if I miss a dose?